 If you have any questions about the position description or the role in general, which are not covered in the advertisement or the position description, we encourage you to contact the officer nominated in the advertisement to discuss this.

 Please note that to have your application considered it must be received by Murrindindi Shire Council no later than the date and time specified.
 Applications received after this time cannot be considered.

 Most attendance at interview will require a car.
 Public transport directly to Alexandra is limited to bus services.
 There is a daily bus service from Melbourne.
 Alternatively the nearest train station is Seymour which is a 55 minute drive from Alexandra.
 There is a limited train timetable with an afternoon train connecting with a bus to Alexandra.
 Please call Fallon's Bus Lines Enquiries on 5772 1768 for more information.
-The Alexandra Office is located at 28 Perkins Street.
+The Alexandra Customer Service Centre is located at 49 Grant Street in Alexandra.